fri13th/ling-common/README.md

 1. Use code generator for separating environment to actual code.
 1. Complete documents and sample sites.

+This framework is consist of 8 parts.

+1. common
+1. router
+1. form
+1. orm (mysql, sqlite3)
+1. view
+1. exception
+1. log
+1. auth
+1. theme

-We don't aim full featured all-in-one framework.
+It can cover many web services, but it doesn't aim full-featured all-in-one framework.
 If you want all-in-one, I recommend Laravel.